zaiisao/Documentation/en/Interactive Broadcast/switch_device_web.md

 # Test or Select a Media Device
 ## Introduction

-Agora supports the media device test and selection feature, allowing you to check if a camera or an audio device (a headset, microphone, or speaker) works or connects properly to the SD-RTN.
+Agora supports the media device test and selection feature, allowing you to check if a camera or an audio device (a headset, microphone, or speaker) works.

 You can use the media device test and selection feature in the following scenarios: